-In both efficiencies, most manufacturers offer a single stage furnace, a two stage furnace, a two stage with a variable speed blower and now a modulating gas furnace with a variable speed blower and communicating technology:
+In both efficiencies, most manufacturers offer a single stage furnace, a two stage furnace, a two stage furnace with a variable speed blower and a modulating gas furnace with variable speed and communicating technology.

 On January 1, 2010 the U.S. Department of Energy mandated that all manufacturers could no longer produce R-22 based heat pumps and air conditioners.
 All outdoor units now must be R-410A refrigerant.

 The indoor unit in a heat pump or all electric system is referred to as the air handler.
 The air handler consists of a blower motor, evaporator coil and auxiliary heat package.
 A common misconception is that this unit is the home's primary source of heat when - in reality - it is only a back-up.
 All manufacturers offer air handlers with a standard blower motor and a variable speed blower.

 Because of the high cost of electricity & because in central Ohio we heat 7 or 8 months out of the year, we at Hetter Heating & Cooling recommend, when purchasing a heat pump, focus on a unit with an HSPF of at least 9.0 or higher.
 For more information, go to www.trane.com.